Recital Eligibility

 For jazz recitals:

-All required Recitals and relevant Music Major Senior Thesis performances taking place in Music Department venues are audio recorded by the Music Department’s Audio Specialist.
-If you are interested in recording at an alternate venue and/or live streaming your performance, please bring this to production management’s attention during the recital booking process.
+All required recitals and relevant Music Major Senior Thesis performances taking place in Music Department venues are audio recorded by an audio specialist employed by the Music Department.
+If you are interested in recording at an alternate venue and/or live streaming your performance, please bring this to production management’s attention during the recital booking process so staff can assess your request.

 Students who would like to record a non-required are welcome to make their own arrangements.
 A list of recommended recordists is available upon request, and a video camera is available for students to borrow.
 (Visit the Student Resources page for available equipment).